nindalf/lox/Lessons.md

 ---

-- The evalutating expressions section of the book is doing some wild shit mixing types.
+- The evaluating expressions section of the book is doing some wild shit mixing types.
 I'm not going to do that.
+- What the fuck is this shit about comparing `nil` with `bool`.